 01 of 09

-This is an easy Korean salad that is somewhat of a replacement for kimchi made with Western cabbage (yang baechu) since Korean cabbage can be difficult to find.
+This is an easy Korean salad that is somewhat of a replacement for kimchi, and made with Western cabbage (yang baechu) since Korean cabbage can be difficult to find.

-Fortunately, today, since bagged coleslaw mix is readily available, this Korean coleslaw is downright easy to make.
-Instead of mayo the dressing is a mixture of soy sauce, sesame oil, and vinegar, making it a light side dish that pairs well with both picnic food and Korean meals.
+With bagged coleslaw mix readily available, this Korean coleslaw is downright easy to make.
+Instead of mayo, the dressing is a mixture of soy sauce, sesame oil, and vinegar, making it a light side dish that pairs well with both picnic food and Korean meals.

 02 of 09